 The research involved drying virus in "artificial mucus" on different surfaces and at concentrations similar to those reported in samples from infected patients.
 The experiments were done in the dark to remove the effect of ultraviolet light, which can quickly inactivate the virus.

-A preliminary study published this week found the virus could be detected in the air for up to three hours after it was aerosolized with a nebulizer, up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel.
+A previous study, published in a letter to The New England Journal of Medicine in April 2020, found the virus could be detected for up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel.